FortiGate

 Solution

-Starting in FortiOS 6.4.2, there is a global setting that checks for the EMS serial number for connections coming from FortiClient SSL VPN.
+Starting in FortiOS v6.4.2, a global setting checks for the EMS serial number for connections coming from FortiClient SSL VPN.

-Starting in FortiOS 7.4.0, the global setting was replaced to enable FortiGate to also check for the EMS serial number for connections coming from FortiClient Dial-up IPsec VPN.
+Starting in FortiOS v7.4.0, the global setting was replaced to enable FortiGate to check for the EMS serial number for connections coming from FortiClient Dial-up IPsec VPN.

 Note:

-For IPsec Dial-up connections, only FortiClient running version 7.2.1 or higher is supported.
-Other third-party client dial-up VPN software are not affected.
+Only FortiClient running version 7.2.1 or higher is supported for IPsec dial-up connections.
+Other third-party client dial-up VPN software is not affected.

-By enabling this option, only endpoints connected to EMS will be able to establish SSL VPN tunnel to FortiGate.
+Enabling this option will allow only endpoints connected to EMS to establish an SSL VPN tunnel to FortiGate.

 Note.